Category Archives: 1955 Films

 The art direction, cinematography, costumes, and music all wrap the film together nicely allowing the film a tight and well-muscled extravagant feel with maturity and richness perfect for the decade the film was released in.

-Guys and Dolls sit beside a plethora of other musicals with a style all its own.
+Guys and Dolls sits beside other musicals with a style all its own.
 A handful of Oscar nominations followed though none for the top honors of Picture of any acting nominations.

 While this is the case with Guys and Dolls (1955) there also exists an innocence in watching the pure and charming character relationships and the resulting fun and frolicking.